SimmonsRitchie/image_based_pdf_converter/readme.md

 A python program to convert scanned/image-based PDFs into text using OCR.

 It first converts each page in a PDF into an image and then uses pytesseract to convert any text into a .txt file.
+Large files are broken into chunks.

+Credit to geeksforgeeks.org, which heavily inspired the code for handling [PDF parsing](https://www.geeksforgeeks.org/python-reading-contents-of-pdf-using-ocr-optical-character-recognition/)

 ##### Requirements

 - Python 3.6.
-- You'll need tesseract installed on your computer.
-If you have homebrew installed, use:
+- Tesseract.
+If you have homebrew installed, run the following command from your terminal:

 ```
 brew install tesseract